 How is it used?

-CK-MB was once the primary test requested for people who have persistent chest pain to see if they have had a heart attack, have unstable angina or have a problem outside the heart.
-It has now been largely replaced by the troponin test, which is more specific for damage to the heart.
-If a troponin test is not available, the CK-MB test is still considered an acceptable substitute.
+CK-MB was once the primary test requested for people who had persistent chest pain to see if the pain was coming from the heart.
+It has now been replaced by the troponin test, which is more specific and sensitive.

 When is it requested?